 The apocalyptic story of Ragnarok shows the battle between gods, a battle with severe consequences for both humans and gods.
 The humans are the ‘collateral damage’ in this war between the gods, much like in Hindu mythology.
 This distinguishes Ragnarok from the Christian apocalypse in which humans are punished for not being loyal and faithful to God.

 Mankind has been fascinated with the ‘end of times’ since as long as history has been recorded.
 In Christianity, it is the ‘Judgment Day’ described in the Book of Revelations; in Judaism, it is the Acharit hayamim; in Aztec mythology, it is the Legend of the Five Suns; and in Hindu mythology, it is the Story of Avatars and the Man on the Horse.
 Most of these myths maintain that when the world as we know it ends, a new incarnation of the world will be created.
-Are these myths and legends simply a metaphor for the cyclic nature of change seen in the rotations of day and night, the seasons, and the chains of life and death, or will humanity one day meet its end in the not so distant future?
+Are these myths and legends simply a metaphor for the cyclic nature of change seen in the rotations of day and night, the seasons, and the chains of life and death, or will humanity meet its end in the not so distant future?

 By John Black